-Amber reached out to me a few months ago to inquire about some unique engagement photos (off to a great start right away).
+Amber reached out to me a few months ago to inquire about some unique engagement photos.
 After chatting on the phone, Amber asked if I knew of any locations that would resemble the desert scene of Spectre for the backdrop of their session.
-My mind immediately drifted east to the abandoned rail yard of Jacumba in all its eerie glory.
+My mind immediately drifted to the abandoned rail yard of Jacumba and the surreal Glamis sand dunes.

 Amber and Jason were excited by the idea, and were immediately on board.
 We decided to throw the dunes into the mix as well with a smoke bomb rally as the grand finale.

-With Andrew riding along to provide any necessary assistance, our car caravan headed out to no man’s land.
-Turning down Rail Yard Way in Jacumba, you immediately feel the back of your neck crawl.
-Only this time, neighbors and the fire men at the station waved to us as we drove by.
-Hmm.
+With Andrew riding along for assistance, our car caravan headed out to no man’s land.
+Turning down Rail Yard Way in Jacumba, you start to feel the back of your neck crawl.

-Jacumba is a very funny place, with some interesting inhabitants.
-The “Institute of Perception,” a group dedicated to “the evolution of the human spirit through the arts,” has laid claim to most of the abandoned buildings and structures in the area, including the train cars, which displayed prominent, hand-painted private property signs.
-(I have a strong inclination this is mostly to deter hoodlums, graffiti artists and squatters).
+Jacumba is a funny place, with some interesting inhabitants.
+The “Institute of Perception,” a group dedicated to “the evolution of the human spirit through the arts,” owns most of the abandoned buildings and structures in the area, including the train cars.
+They all display prominent, hand-painted private property signs.
+(I have a strong inclination this is to deter hoodlums, graffiti artists, and squatters).

 The aluminum alien scarecrow is particularly questionable.